MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/source-maps.md

 Complete the following actions.

-1. Open the DevTools and navigate to the **Sources** tool.
+1. Open DevTools and navigate to the **Sources** tool.
 1. Enter in a filename into the **Name your code:** input field.
 1. Choose the **compile** button.
-1. An alert appears with the evaluated sum from the CoffeeScript source.
+1. An alert appears, showing the evaluated sum from the CoffeeScript source.

 If you expand the **Sources** sub-panel you now display a new file with the custom filename you entered earlier.
 If you double-click to view this file, it contains the compiled JavaScript for the original source.
 On the last line, however, is a `// @sourceURL` comment indicating the original source file.
 This may help you with debugging while working with language abstractions.